 The omega-3 supplement taken by my husband and I has been formulated for maximum fish oil safety and minimum fishy aftertaste/odor, and contains higher levels of EPA and DHA than leading brands.
 It contains over 1200 mg of natural fish oil, including 363 mg EPA and 240 mg DHA per serving size of 2 softgels.
 Four softgels doubles the mg's shown above.
 Its label reads: "Take 2 softgels one or two times daily with meals."

 Concerned about fish oil safety?
-From more than twenty years personal experience we sincerely believe it is the very best fish oil supplement available in the world.
+From more than twenty years personal experience we sincerely believe it is the very best fish oil supplement (scroll linked page for supportive details) available in the world.
 It contains 180 softgels, a three-month supply at two a day, or 45 days at four a day.
 A smaller size of 60 softgels is also available.

 In addition to rheumatoid arthritis benefits, many studies promote fish oil for heart health.